Agata10/Job-Hunt-Tracker/README.md

 5. Sign up page

 <br>
-I was using `FLEXBOX` for layout following `responsive design` practices.
+I was using `FLEXBOX` for layout following `responsive design` practices.<br>
-I added gif as background in table head and image as background of forms.
+I added gif as background in table head and image as background of forms.<br>
-What I learned: using `animation` to fade in objects and to slide in.
+What I learned: using `animation` to fade in objects and to slide in.<br>

 ## Technologies